iarai/weather4cast-2022/README.md

 ```
 train.py --gpus 0 --mode predict --config_path config_baseline.yaml --checkpoint "lightning_logs/PATH-TO-YOUR-MODEL-LOGS/checkpoints/YOUR-CHECKPOINT-FILENAME.ckpt"
 ```
-This command currently does not support more than one GPU.
+The code currently does not support generating a prediction for more than one region/year at a time.

 The results are saved in a single HDF-5 file named `boxi_00XX.pred.h5` in the `./submssion/YEAR/` folder, where *boxi_00XX* is the name of the region defined in the *predict* section your config file.
 A sample configuration is shown below:
 ```